 All employees who have signed, or are expected to sign, an agreement are taken into consideration when recognising and measuring provisions for phased early retirement.
 The number of employees expected to sign is an estimate.
 The appraisal reports are also based on actuarial assumptions.
 For more information, please refer to Note 37.

 This item includes, amongst other things, financial settlement obligations to shareholders with non-controlling interests in consolidated subsidiaries.
-These liabilities exist because HHLA has concluded a profit and loss transfer agreement with a subsidiary which entitles non-controlling interests to receive financial settlements, see Note 6.
+These liabilities exist because HHLA has concluded a profit and loss transfer agreement with a subsidiary, which entitles non-controlling interests to receive financial settlements, see Note 6.
 The parameters used to calculate this amount are subject to significant uncertainties which can cause figures to fluctuate accordingly.
-For more detailed explanations, please refer to Note 38.
+More detailed information is available in Note 38.

 The fair value measured for financial and non-financial assets and liabilities is regularly reviewed by the Group.

 The Group also regularly reviews key unobservable input factors and valuation adjustments.
 When the fair value of an asset or liability is calculated, the Group uses observable market data whenever possible.
 Based on the input factors used during valuation, the fair values calculated are classified as belonging to different levels of the fair value hierarchy:

 Fair value hierarchy

 Listed prices (non-adjusted) on active markets for identical assets or liabilities